mfem/mfem/CONTRIBUTING.md

   - New features should be added only if they are necessary or generally useful.
-  - Introduction of language constructions not currently used in MFEM should be justified and generally avoided (to maintain portability to various systems and compilers).
+  - Introduction of language constructions not currently used in MFEM should be justified and generally avoided (to maintain portability to various systems and compilers, including new hardware testbeds).
   - We prefer basic C++ and the C++03 standard, to keep the code readable by a large audience and to make sure it compiles anywhere.

 - *Keep the code general and reasonably efficient*
-  - The main goal is fast prototyping for research.
+  - The main goal is fast prototyping for research and application development.
   - When in doubt, generality wins over efficiency.
   - Respect the needs of different users (current and/or future).